 And like the Centurion's pais

-be grateful to be alive-
+Be grateful to be alive-

-Not just in this temporal place,
+Not only in this temporal place,

 But in the scheme of